REFIRSER2/ref_multicharacter/README.md

 ## Features
 - Ability to create up to 5 characters and delete any character.
 - Ability to see character information during selection.
+- Support for city, postal code and character descriptions during creation.

 ## Installation
 ### Manual